Skip to content

 Drop Files into the Inbox Folder

 The simplest method: copy ebook files directly into the inbox folder on the server's filesystem.
-Books watches this directory with a file watcher and automatically picks up new files.
+Libris watches this directory with a file watcher and automatically picks up new files.
 As soon as a file lands in the inbox, the ingestion pipeline kicks off -- computing checksums, detecting format, extracting embedded metadata, and querying external sources.

 This approach works well if you have SSH access to your server or mount the inbox directory via NFS, SMB, or similar.